 The octagonal, 30-meter-high Red Tower served as the harbor's defense tower in the Seljuk era.
-Climb up to the roof for great views across the harbor front.
+Inside, there are exhibits on the Red Tower's and Alanya's history, but you're really here to climb up to the roof for great views across the harbor front.

 From the tower, a pretty walkway runs along the harbor's original fortification walls to Turkey's only remaining example of a Seljuk-era shipyard.
 The arched halls here, built into the shorefront, are open to the sea, so that waves constantly pummel the stone.

 The walkway continues from here for a short length along the coastline to a small Seljuk-era watchtower building.

 The most scenic way to reach the Alanya Castle area is by hopping on the cable car that connects Cleopatra Beach with the lower castle district of Ehmedek.
 The cable-car operates between 11am and 9pm daily, and the trip over the cliff is great for capturing sunset coastal views, as well as a means of transport.